-Data can be exported into Microsoft Excel or Google Spreadsheets for further analysis.
+Data can be exported into Microsoft Excel or Google Spreadsheets for further analysis with tools like MarketXLS..
 Quants and developers will really enjoy the flexibility and access of the export tools and API for enabling users to create or refine their own models outside of the platform.

 This section contains easy to follow tutorials and videos that users can study at their own pace.
 I like the step-by-step format demonstrated directly on the platform, which makes it easier for users to duplicate processes.
 The videos are simple, short and get the job done by explaining in simple terms at a leisurely pace.

 Finbox is simple to use for the basic functions and has the depth to accommodate hardcore data junkies and financial modelers.
 The interface is smooth and intuitive and let’s even newbies get acclimated rapidly.

 The subscription fees are very cheap for the value it provides.
 It takes a bit of experience with financial modeling and spreadsheet navigation skills to take full advantage of the tools, however, much of the pre-built watch lists and ideas provide plenty of opportunities to hit the ground running.
 It’s prudent to make sure your to run through the tutorial videos to get acclimated quicker.

 What Type of Trader Finbox Is Best For